jfdev001/miniWeather/README.md

 A deep copy from a device Array to a host Array will invoke `cudaMemcopy(...,cudaMemcpyDeviceToHost)`, and a deep copy from a host Array to a device Array will invoke `cudaMemcpy(...,cudaMemcpyHostToDevice)` under the hood.
 You will need to copy the send buffers from device to host just before calling `MPI_Isend()`, and you will need to copy the recv buffers from host to device just after `MPI_WaitAll()` on the receive requests, `req_r`.

-### Why Doesn't MiniWeather Use CUDA?

-Because if you've refactored your code to use kernel launching (i.e., CUDA), you should really be using a C++ portability framework.
-The code is basically identical, but it can run on many different backends from a single source.

-### Why Doesn't MiniWeather Use Kokkos or RAJA?

-I chose not to use the mainline C++ portability frameworks for two main reasons.

-1. It's easier to compile and managed things with a C++ performance portability layer that's < 3K lines of code long, hence: [YAKL (Yet Another Kernel Launcher)](github.com/mrnorman/YAKL).
-2. Kokkos in particular would not play nicely with the rest of the code in the CMake project.
-Likely if a Kokkos version is added, it will need to be a completely separate project and directory.
-3. With `YAKL.h` and `Array.h`, you can see for yourself what's going on when we launch kernels using `parallel_for` on different hardware backends.

 # Numerical Experiments

 A number of numerical experiments are in the code for you to play around with.
 You can set these by changing the `data_spec_int` variable.